 Bridging the Gap: Multimodal Connections on I-35 over the Oklahoma River is a marquee project in Oklahoma City that will have tremendous community impacts.
 The Project includes replacing two mainline bridges on I-35 (National Bridge Inventory (NBI) 21356 and 21723), rehabilitating the two I-35 ramp bridges over the BNSF Railway (NBI 21335 and 21708), constructing a new I-35 ramp bridge spanning the Oklahoma River, and lengthening an existing box structure (NBI 14239) that traverses underneath the I-35.
 The Project also includes a separate "shared use" multimodal bridge that will be constructed west of the I-35 southbound (SB) bridge, which will connect to the recently constructed Oklahoma River Trail system on both sides of the river.
-Due to Bridge Investment Program (BIP) eligibility requirements, the multimodal bridge is not included in this grant application and will be funded using other sources.
+The multimodal bridge was awarded \$17.3 million of 2024 RAISE grant funds.
 Based on the 2022 National Bridge Inventory (NBI), the I-35 NB and SB condition rating of the deck, superstructure, and substructure is rated as a 5, is in Fair condition, and is at risk of falling into Poor condition within the next three years.